zarusz/SlimMessageBus/src/Samples/Sample.Serialization.MessagesAvro/README.md

 ﻿# What

-This shows the Avro IDL contract first apparch using the Apache.Avro library.
+This shows the Avro IDL contract first approach using the Apache.Avro library.
 First we need to define the IDL (*.avdl), then we generate C# classes from it.

 * The Avro contract is defined in [Avro IDL](https://avro.apache.org/docs/current/idl.html#overview_usage) (*.avdl).